This Library briefing paper looks at gambling advertising in Great Britain.Jump to full report >>

 Since September 2007, when the Gambling Act 2005 came into force, betting and gaming companies have been able to advertise across all media in Great Britain.

 Gambling operators selling into the British market must have a Gambling Commission licence to transact with, and advertise to, British consumers.

-The Gambling Commission’s licence conditions and codes of practice (LCCP) require gambling operators to comply with the Advertising Codes, administered by the Advertising Standards Authority (ASA).
+The Commission’s Licence Conditions and Codes of Practice (LCCP) require gambling operators to comply with the Advertising Codes administered by the Advertising Standards Authority.
 The Codes are designed to ensure that gambling adverts do not:

-Gambling operators should also comply with an Industry Code for Socially Responsible Gambling, maintained by the Industry Group for Responsible Gambling.
-This features as good practice in the Gambling Commission's LCCP.
+Gambling operators should also comply with an Industry Code for Socially Responsible Advertising.
+This features as good practice in the Gambling Commission’s LCCP.

 Commons Briefing papers CBP-7428

 Author: John Woodhouse